-I was stunned to hear the news last night that Nora Ephron died at the age of 71.
+I was sad to hear the news last night that Nora Ephron died at the age of 71.
 I immediately started thinking about all the classic movies–and movie houses–we have to thank her for.
 I’ve featured many of them in my Movie Mondays series over the years.
-Here are 5 of my favorites:
+Here are 5 of my favorites!

 #1.
 You’ve Got Mail

 Who could forget Meg Ryan’s charming brownstone in You’ve Got Mail?